k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 The LLM plugin provides us with the flexibility to discover new business parameters in the data source by setting up the relevant system prompt.

-For example, you would like to identify all of the data source's columns that include any medical information, such as a medical condition, any medical treatment or a drug.
-It can be achieved by setting up the system prompt and also defining a new property name - e.g., medicalInfo.
+For example, it is required to identify all of the data source's columns that include any medical information, such as a medical condition, a medical treatment or a drug.
+This requirements can be achieved by setting up the relevant system prompt and creating a new property: ```medicalInfo = true``` .

 This is an example definition of the LLM plugin for Use Case 2: